deepakc7y/netronome-config/README.md

 phy1=1G (1G)
 ```

-### To change the number of default Virtual Functions (VFs) created when you load a P4 program to the SmartNIC
+### To change the number of default VFs created when you load a P4/MicroC program to the SmartNIC

 By default, 4 VFs are initialized.